-Individual Certificates are used by individuals to sign and encrypt e-mail and to authenticate to applications (client authentication).
+Individual Certificates are used by individuals to encrypt an e-mail, to sign a transaction and to authenticate to applications (client authentication).
 An individual certificate may be used for other purposes, provided that a Relying Party is able to reasonably rely on that certificate and the usage is not otherwise prohibited by law, by this CP or by any CPS under which the certificate has been issued and any agreements with Subscribers.